-Kylie Jenner Stuns In Glittery Midriff Baring Gold Dress For Kourtney’s 40th Bash
+Kylie Jenner Stuns In Glittery Midriff-Baring Gold Dress For Kourtney’s 40th Bash

 When one paparazzo asked if she had love for Kylie, the model replied with, “always.”

-The photographers continued to push Jordyn and her mother for more info, with one asking if Jordyn and Kylie “you will be back to how you were, ever?
-Any message for Kylie?”
+The photographers continued to push Jordyn and her mother for more info, with one asking if Jordyn and Kylie “will [ever] be back to how you were” and asking if Jordyn had any message for her former best friend.

 Jordyn’s mom responded with a sweet message.